nishi719/NeetcodeCracker/README.md

 ### 🤝 Acknowledgments
-Special thanks to Neetcode for creating the Neetcode 150 problem set, a fantastic resource for mastering DSA concepts.
+Special thanks to Neetcode for creating the Neetcode-150 problem set, a fantastic resource for mastering DSA concepts.